liangtelkamp/factai/README.md

 This project comprises multiple components, with the majority of the code originating from Zhang et al. (2023).
 We have, however, made specific adjustments to ensure compatibility with our server environment.

 - Due to licence issues, we cannot share the pre-trained checkpoints directly.
 Download it yourself and put the Stable Diffusion checkpoints at <path/to/sd-v1-4.ckpt>.
+- For the exact code of the authors and execution we refer you to the their [repository](https://github.com/humansensinglab/ITI-GEN)
 - Within this section, you will find a collection of images generated utilizing the Stable Diffusion model (v1.4).
 Additionally, we have included the evaluation jobfile for HPS.
 To generate these images, please follow the instructions below:
 (warning: you might have to change the path to the ITI-GEN folder within the generation_baseline.py file)
 ```